xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-5.md

 ## SRv6 Manager CLI for details

 We have an IOS-XR CLI to check the SRv6 functional and scale capabilities on any of the Cisco XR platforms.
-CLI : **"show segment-routing srv6 manger"**
+CLI : **"show segment-routing srv6 manager"**

 **Illustration below**